joshstow/nox/README.md

 </p>

 ## About
-Nox, Latin for 'night', is a simple yet effective dark theme with beautiful syntax highlighting and vibrant colours, developed by [Josh Stow](https://jstow.com).
+Nox, Latin for "night", is a simple yet effective dark theme with beautiful syntax highlighting and vibrant colours, developed by [Josh Stow](https://jstow.com).
 For feature requests or bug reports please open an issue in the GitHub [repository](https://github.com/jshstw/nox).

 ## Supported filetypes
 - Python